oller/davidollerhead.com/README.md

 `grunt serve:dist` will run `grunt build` and open the result in your default browser

+#### grunt deploy

+A task that uploads the content of the dist directory to the ftp details specified in the gruntfile.

 #### grunt (default)

-`grunt` on its own is a special task that runs `grunt check`, any tests you've added, and `grunt build`.
+`grunt` on its own is a complete test, build and deployment task that runs `grunt check`, any tests, `grunt build` then finally `grunt deploy` to ftp upload the generated site.

 ## To Do